-2. Deactivate plugins
+2. Deactivate plugins-

 After looking at the error messages or trying the above method, does not fix the Error, then the first thing you can try is to disable all the plugins installed on the site.
 If you have access to the admin panel, sometimes it happens, try open the address wp-admin, then you can do it.
-If not then you can access the site via FTP and rename the ‘wp-content/plugins‘ folder to something like ‘plugins_old‘.
+Then you can access the site via FTP and rename the ‘wp-content/plugins‘ folder to something like ‘plugins_old‘.

-If now the site loads, it will probably be broken because there are no plugins activated, but it means that the fault lies in one or more of the plugins.
+If now the site loads, will probably be broken because there are no plugins activated, but it means that the fault lies in one or more of the plugins.
 You can then rename the plugins folder back to it’s original name and activate the plugins one by one to find the plugin at fault.

-3. Choose the default theme
+3. Choose the default theme-

 Sometimes the origin of the problem can be the WordPress theme.
 The easiest way to check this is to use the default theme.
 If you rename the folder with the current theme, WordPress will automatically start using the default theme if it is installed.

 If you do not have the default theme installed you can download it from the WordPress site and copy the folder to the site’s themes folder.
-You can also install or activate the default theme from the wp-admin section, if you can access it.
+You can also install or activate the default theme from the wp-admin section if you can access it.

-4. Clear cache
+4. Clear cache-

-Caching can also sometimes cause such problems specially if the site is newly migrated from another server.
+Caching can also sometimes cause such problems especially if the site is newly migrated from another server.
 In that case, even debugging may not help.
 But if you are using a caching plugin, the problem might be solved by disabling the plugin and then deleting the cache folder, if it exists, in the ‘wp-content‘ folder of the site

 If not, then you can also try to clear the server cache.